We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 You get to see what it will feel like to work together.

-At this first session we’ll review a welcome document, sign a Consent, and complete a Pre-Counseling Inventory.
+At this first session we’ll review a welcome document, sign a Consent (not pictured below but we’d be happy to email a copy to you), and complete a Pre-Counseling Inventory.
 Afterwards, you’ll take home a Counseling Goals form that will prep you for the next appointment.

-Click below to review the documents.
+Feel free to click on the documents below to review them.
 You do not need to print these; we’ll provide them for you at the consultation.
 PLEASE NOTE: We are a mandatory reporting organization and will immediately report cases of abuse to local law-enforcement.

 SESSION 2: Goals Review (55 minutes)